pratapkumarraju/slate/source/index.html.md

 ```java
 String adbdevices =con.executeAdbCommand(authToken, bookedDevice, "adb shell getprop | grep model");
 ```

-This api help to execute the commands on the device.
-This api works only for Android devices.
+This api help to execute the commands on the booked device.

+<b>Note:</b>This api works only for Android devices.

+Popular adb commands
+adb shell - launches a shell on the device. adb logcat - allows you to view the device log in real-time.

 ### URL Parameters

 Parameter | Description